 - In 2016, we completed two rounds of private growth capital, issuing \$4.5 million in subordinated debt in June and another \$41.2 million in equity in December to several institutional investors.
 In January 2017, we raised \$3.4 million of common equity from local investors.
-We used the proceeds from these transactions to improve our capital ratios and to support our growth. - Using the newly issued capital, our loans grew by 40.4% during 2017 and 2018 and deposits grew by 49.2% during the same period.
+We used the proceeds from these transactions to improve our capital ratios and to support our organic growth. - Using the newly issued capital, our loans grew by 40.4% during 2017 and 2018 and deposits grew by 49.2% during the same period.
 We also opened a full service branch in Newnan, Georgia and hired four experienced lenders in Georgia. - On May 8, 2019, we announced the acquisition of Wedowee, Alabama based East Alabama Financial Group, Inc. ("East Alabama") and its subsidiary bank, Small Town Bank ("Small Town Bank") and closed the transaction in September of 2019.
 The aggregate consideration paid was approximately \$24.0 million in cash and the issuance of 1,142,846 shares of common stock.
 As of June 30, 2019, Small Town Bank had \$240.6 million in assets, \$120.8 million in gross loans and \$199.9 million in deposits, of which \$192.1 million were core deposits.
 Small Town Bank operated six branches along the Alabama-Georgia border, and the acquisition allowed us to enter three new counties: Cleburne and Randolph County, Alabama and Paulding County, Georgia.
 Small Town Bank also operated a branch in Carroll County, Georgia, which we combined with an existing branch, and an LPO in Oxford, Alabama, which we consolidated with our branch there to expand our existing Anniston footprint. - In 2020, we achieved record net income of approximately \$12.1 million, which represents a 116% increase from 2019.
-We also had significant balance sheet and customer growth in 2020; our total assets increased 22%, deposits increased 20%, noninterest bearing deposits increased 52% and loans increased 15%, excluding Paycheck Protection Program ("PPP") loans.
+We experienced significant balance sheet and customer growth in 2020; our total assets increased by 22%, deposits increased by 20%, noninterest bearing deposits increased by 52% and loans increased by 15%, excluding loans issued through the Paycheck Protection Program ("PPP") in conjunction with the CARES Act.
 Since March 2020, we have been an active participant in the PPP, providing 420 existing customers \$71.7 million in loans through the first program and \$26.2 million through the second program.
 In aggregate, we anticipate the realization \$3.7 million in fees from this program.
 Over the course of the pandemic, we granted deferrals on 396 loans totaling \$280.1 million, or approximately 28.0% of our loan portfolio.
-As of March 31, 2021, only two loans totaling \$1.1 million remain.
+As of December 31, 2020, there were eight loans on deferral for a total of \$8.0 million, and as of March 31, 2021, there are only two loans totaling \$1.1 million remaining on deferral.